 classes that allow children to explore tools such as Ozobots, littlebits, MakeyMakey,

 robotics classes that guide children to design, build, and program their own robots

 project-based learning challenges where STEAM skills - among others - are developed as children work to solve real-world problems

 projects that integrate multiple STEAM skills

 Stanton offers many classes that incorporate STEAM education, but we are not a STEAM school.
-This is just part of what running a great program for children looks like in 2019.
+This is just part of what running a great program for children looks like.